aickin/react-dom-stream/README.md

 3. One call to `ReactDOM.renderToString` can dominate the CPU and starve out other requests.
 This is particularly troublesome on servers that serve a mix of small and large pages.

-This project attempts to fix the first these three problems by rendering asynchronously to a stream.
+This project attempts to fix these three problems by rendering asynchronously to a stream.

 When web servers stream out their content, browsers can render pages for users before the entire response is finished.
 To learn more about streaming HTML to browsers, see [HTTP Archive: adding flush](http://www.stevesouders.com/blog/2013/01/31/http-archive-adding-flush/) and [Flushing the Document Early](http://www.stevesouders.com/blog/2009/05/18/flushing-the-document-early/).

 My preliminary tests have found that this renderer keeps the TTFB nearly constant as the size of a page gets larger.
-TTLB can be  longer than React's methods (by about 15-20%) when testing with zero network latency, but TTLB can be lower than React when real network speeds are used.
+TTLB can be  longer than React's methods (by about 15-20%) when testing with zero network latency, but TTLB is often lower than React when real network speed and latency is used.
+For example, in a real world test against Heroku with a 628KB page, TTFB was 55% faster and TTLB was 8% faster.
 To see more on performance, check out the [react-dom-stream-example](https://github.com/aickin/react-dom-stream-example) repo.

 ## How?